 Hugh Evans III from Partners Trust to Pacific Union International & the Nation’s Fifth-Largest Brokerage by Sales Volume

-“We wanted to create a new culture that was more of a team,” says Evans.
+“We wanted to create a new culture that was more of a team,” says Hugh Evans III.

 “We realized that the group together could probably do more business than a bunch of agents competing with each other.”

 Evans has over $2.5 billion in career sales

 He’s listed among the most recent of Hollywood’s Top 25 Real Estate Agents (Hollywood Reporter) and Showbiz Real Estate Elite (Variety)

 Evans set the price-per-square-foot record in Pacific Palisades with the $14 million sale of a six-bedroom California Modernist home at 748 Amalfi Drive

 They invited others aboard who shared this idea and, nearly 10 years and about 250 agents later, Partners Trust merged with Pacific Union International, which is currently the nation’s fifth-largest brokerage by sales volume.

 The quickest way to get somebody’s trust is to tell them why they shouldn’t buy something.
 If I don’t believe in it and I think there’s a problem with it, I’m going to tell them.Hugh Evans III